 When picking a trail running shoe I always consider the grip first.
 Where am I likely to be running?
 Will it be wet or dry, rocky or muddy, or do you expect all of those?
 The reason is that the best grip on your shoes is dependent on the terrain.
 Soft terrain such as grass and mud are best tackled in shoes with longer studs.
-Our X-TALON and MUDCLAW shoes have long, pointy rubber studs (8mm) that sink deep and claw through soft ground to give really good grip.
+Long, pointy rubber studs (around 8mm) sink deep and claw through soft ground to give really good grip.
 So for Lakeland Trails courses like Cartmel when there is usually lots of mud and soft ground, you may want this kind of aggressive grip to ensure you stay upright on the otherwise slippery downhills!

-If the terrain is hard and rocky, you don’t need long studs and instead get better grip from shoes with shorter 4mm studs (such as the TRAILROC).
+If the terrain is hard and rocky, you don’t need long studs and instead get better grip from shoes with shorter 4mm studs.
 Because the studs are shorter we can fit more of them on the outsole, which in turn means more rubber is gripping to the hard trail and rocks when you land on them.
-This gives you confidence when running over hard and rocky terrain.
-The TRAILROC would be ideally suited to Lakeland Trails events in Staveley, Ambleside, Coniston and Helvellyn.
+This gives you confidence when running over hard and rocky terrain such as Lakeland Trails events in Staveley, Ambleside, Coniston and Helvellyn.

-If you’re going to be running over a course that is a mix of soft/muddy ground and hard/rocky terrain then you want to go for an all-rounder in grip.
-Our ROCLITE shoes have intermediate stud length (6mm), and the studs are slightly wider.
+If you’re going to be running over a course that is a mix of soft/muddy ground and hard/rocky terrain then you want to go for an all-rounder in grip with intermediate stud length (e.g. 6mm), and studs which are slightly wider.
 This means you can have both great grip on soft & hard surfaces!
-If you’re looking for an all-round shoe for the Lakeland Trails events, then it would be the ROCLITE!

 How important is cushioning and why?

 Your ideal cushioning is again related to the ground conditions; soft mud naturally gives you cushioning, while on a hard path you probably want to get this comfort and protection from your shoe.
 Next to that, it also depends on your distance.
-If you are going a long way, like the Marathon at Coniston or one of the Ultra 100K or 55K Challenges you are likely to want a more cushioned shoe, plus a wider fit for added comfort in the toe box as your feet will most probably swell.
-I’d recommend looking at our new, improved TERRAULTRA G 270, TRAILTALON 290 or X-TALON ULTRA 260 shoes.
+If you are going a long way, like the Marathon at Coniston or one of the Ultra 100k or 55k Challenges you are likely to want a more cushioned shoe, plus a wider fit for added comfort in the toe box as your feet will most probably swell.

-If you want to run fast over shorter distances, I would go for a lightweight shoe with less cushioning – shoes like the X-TALON G 210 or TRAILTALON 235.
-Again, the ROCLITE shoes are the best all-rounders, where you get a balance of cushioning and lightweight feel.
+If you want to run fast over shorter distances, I would go for a lightweight shoe with less cushioning.

 How often should you change your shoes and what are the signs to look out for when you need a new pair?
 If you’ve bought graphene shoes will they last longer?